estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 }

-// Defines the new element in the customElements registry, which will be available as <hero-universe-indicator>
+// Define the new element in the customElements registry, which will be available as <hero-universe-indicator>
 customElements.define('hero-universe-indicator', HeroUniverseIndicator);

 ```

-That's all about _plugin based architectures with Web Components_.
+**That's all about _plugin based architectures with Web Components_!**.

 There are even more complex use cases, but the aim of this article is to give you an overview of this architecture.
 You can keep exploring and add new features to your apps with new Web Components. **Happy coding and have fun!**